|Of the 12 slave cabins that once stood on the Rippavilla Plantation, this is the last one that remains. |

 (CLICK ON IMAGES TO ENLARGE.)

 On Nov.
 29, 1864, Yankees and Rebels swept over this ground on the Rippavilla Plantation during the Battle of Spring Hill.
-The remains of one of the soldiers who were killed that day, 22-year-old Sergeant John Hall of the 26th Ohio, may rest within sight of the cabin.
+The remains of one of the soldiers who was killed that day, 22-year-old Sergeant John Hall of the 26th Ohio, may rest within sight of the cabin.
 Perhaps his wounded comrades were briefly cared for within the structure's walls.

 Before departing, the visitors examine the exterior.
 Large, white stone blocks provide a foundation.
 Stone steps rise to a door but fail to complete the connection.
 A slim coat of fading reddish-brown paint covers small sections of weather-beaten boards.
 A guide points out curiosities: thumbprints in the brickwork of the fireplace.
 The marks beg many questions, perhaps unanswerable: